-I am a Scottish designer specialising in printed and dyed textiles.
+I'm an Edinburgh based designer specialising in printed and dyed textiles.
 In spring 2019, I spent four months studying in Kyoto, where I learned traditional Japanese textile techniques while gathering research and inspiration for my graduate collection at The Glasgow School of Art.
-The experience I had in Japan has left a lasting impression on me and has greatly informed my approach to design and continues to inspire my work today.
+The experience I had in Japan has greatly informed my approach to design and continues to inspire my work today.

 With a focus on hand-drawing, collage and repeat pattern, my work captures details found in my surroundings, often when visiting new places.
 I use a combination of traditional and contemporary techniques including digital printing, screen-printing and katazome - a Japanese resist-dyeing method.
 With an interest in fashion and interiors, I like to produce versatile prints that can be used in both contexts.